Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

-eXp World Holdings, Inc. (NASDAQ:EXPI – Get Rating) CEO Glenn Darrel Sanford sold 9,000 shares of the stock in a transaction dated Friday, March 25th.
-The stock was sold at an average price of $22.41, for a total transaction of $201,690.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+eXp World Holdings, Inc. (NASDAQ:EXPI – Get Rating) CEO Glenn Darrel Sanford sold 9,000 shares of the firm’s stock in a transaction dated Wednesday, March 30th.
+The stock was sold at an average price of $23.00, for a total transaction of $207,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Glenn Darrel Sanford also recently made the following trade(s):